 ESG and SRI funds make it easy to invest for impact, since the fund manager does the stock picking for you.

-Mitchell Kraus, a financial advisor with Capital Intelligence Associates in Santa Monica, California, who has been integrating ESG/SRI investments into his client’s portfolios for years, said average retail investors are generally well-served by sticking with funds.
+Mitchell Kraus, a financial professional with Capital Intelligence Associates in Santa Monica, California, who has been integrating ESG/SRI investments into his client’s portfolios for years, said average retail investors are generally well-served by sticking with funds.
 “I find that for most clients who wish to create a diversified portfolio, having ETFs and mutual funds works best,” he said in an interview, noting that each client is different.

 An easy entrée is to look for companies that get recognized repeatedly for gender pay equality, women’s advancement in the executive ranks, flexible work schedules, and generous family leave policies.
+(Related: 3 rules for female small business leaders)

 Working Mother magazine produces a list of top 100 companies every year, as does the National Association of Female Executives and Forbes magazine.

 Be aware that buying individual stocks is inherently more risky, especially if it upsets the balance in your diversified portfolio.
-Financial advisors caution against overexposure to any one company or sector — the financial equivalent of putting all your eggs in one basket.
+Financial professionals caution against overexposure to any one company or sector — the financial equivalent of putting all your eggs in one basket.

 3. Venture capital funds